-This is a hybrid (combined on-line & classroom) course, which involves an in-person orientation, (optional) on-campus lecturers, proctored test, and daily on-line coursework.
+This is a hybrid (online & live broadcast) course, which involves an in-person orientation, (optional) on-campus lecturers, proctored test, and daily on-line coursework.
 The three on-campus lectures give students the opportunity to meet with the course instructors and their fellow Dow Scholars.
 Tutors will also be available to assist students on-line throughout the summer.
 At the end of the course a Math Placement Exam retake will be administered, providing students the opportunity to place into Math 103 for Fall.

 Freshman Seminar (UGS 101 - Dow Scholars section)